Physics-Simulations/UncValue/README.md

 - `pi` is just a number variable with uncertainty
 - `A` is a list of values, each one with each own uncertainty
 - `M` is a 3x5 value matrix (not a matrix of values) where the uncertainty is separated from the value, so this class only works as a container for keeping them together but some operations will not work properly (like multiplication).
-To initialize the matrix of values correctly we should do it as the list (an example of this is inside `test.py`).
+To initialize the matrix of values correctly we should do it as the list (an example of this is inside the [samples](sample/) folder).

 Perform any operation you want between Value(s):
 - Binary operators: `+`, `-`, `*`, `/`, `**`